fadlifadli/Katalon-Saucedemo/README.md

-#### SOAL TUGAS PEKANAN 4
+#### SOAL TUGAS PEKANAN 4 😀
-Buatlah sebuah documents dengan excel/spreadsheet that contain test scenario and test step that you will use in automation and insert the locator of web element  (40 points)
+1. Buatlah sebuah documents dengan excel/spreadsheet that contain test scenario and test step that you will use in automation and insert the locator of web element  (40 points) ✔️
-Create an automation for those scenario using katalon (just two test case) (40 points) Create an video recording of the automation process and upload to internet (10 points) Push your work to github (10 points)
+2. Create an automation for those scenario using katalon (just two test case) (40 points)✔️
+3. Create an video recording of the automation process and upload to internet (10 points) belum recordapss error  🤪
+4. Push your work to github (10 points)✔️